-This policy and information report will be reviewed by the sence every year.
+This policy and information report will be reviewed by the SENCO every year.
+This review will be completed alongside stakeholders.
 It will also be updated if any changes to the information are made during the year.
 It will be approved by the governing board.